Knee Ligament Injuries: Causes, Treatment and Recovery

 Physical therapy is a crucial component of ACL surgery recovery, as it helps to optimize muscle function, improve range of motion, and prevent reinjury.
 The options for physiotherapy are diverse and may include manual therapy, exercise therapy, and electrotherapy.
 Our physiotherapy clinic in Dubai has an excellent track record in helping patients of our orthopedic surgeries to recover the maximum range of motion and flexibility possible.

 After six months, the individual can typically return to work and start driving again.
 However, it may take up to a year for the individual to regain full strength and stability in their knee.
+Patients often choose to go back to training in the gym with an injury rehabilitation personal trainer in Dubai, as this provides them with a degree of safety in building strength and stability in the joint whilst maximising the avoidance re-injury.

 Research has shown that recovery rates vary among different age groups.
 For example, a study published in the American Journal of Sports Medicine found that younger individuals tended to have faster and more successful recoveries than older individuals, due to their increased physical activity levels and overall health.